 Cut Foot Sioux Lake is a natural Lake with a large surface area because Lake Winnie Dam traps water in the Mississippi River.
 It measures about 2,768 acres and connects to Lake Winnibigoshish on the southwest side.
 The lake has a maximum depth of about 78 feet, and the water is clear for up to 9 feet.

 The deep, clear waters and ample vegetation cover provide a suitable habitat for crappies.
 Walleyes are the primary fish in this location, but you can also catch plenty of crappies, bluegill, bass, sunfish, jumbo perch, muskies, and northern pike.

 White Bear Lake in Ramsey County is open all year, including the winter, for ice fishing.
 Walleyes are the primary fish in this location as the Minnesota Department of Natural Resources stocks them annually.

 Ice anglers mainly look for northern pike, walleye, and panfish.
-However, the northern pikes in white Bear Lake are usually small and measure about 18 to 22 inches.
-For the rest of the year, people fish for yellow perch, crappies, bass, walleyes, and bluegills.
+However, the northern pike in White Bear Lake are usually small and measure about 18 to 22 inches.
+People fish for the rest of the year for yellow perch, crappies, bass, walleyes, and bluegills.
 The lake also has some invasive species, including Eurasian watermilfoil and zebra mussel.

 White Bear Lake facilitates both shore fishing and boat access.
 It also measures 2,427 a shore length of about 14 miles, a mean depth of 20 feet, and a maximum of 83 feet.
 The shoreline cover and depth create a habitat that crappies can thrive in and increases your chances of catching some.